 Location: Inside the dark abyss of my mind

-Fav Exercise: The heavy ones
+Fav Exercise: The ones that make me cry

 |beef, needed, strength|

 |Skinny Beef||Mr.Silverback||General Board||4||07-05-2012 12:07 AM|

 |BB.Com Classics - Strength Not Needed For Size||BendtheBar||Muscle Building and Bodybuilding||9||06-17-2010 04:02 PM|